PBNMH22/practice/README.md

 # practice
-list comprehension
+list comprehension ,
-practice on while loop
+practice on while loop,
-for loop
+for loop,
-break
+break,
-continue
+continue,
 .....
 thank you